 NEVER, EVER, UNDER ANY CIRCUMSTANCES, PAY IN ADVANCE.
 THE STUDENT UNION IS NOT RESPONSIBLE IF YOU BECOME THE VICTIM OF A SCAM!

-If you are a non-EU/EES student, your first step is to contact the Linnaeus University International Office via firstname.lastname@example.org.
+If you are a international student, your first step is to contact the Linnaeus University International Office via firstname.lastname@example.org.

 Linnestudenterna’s accommodation page

-If you prefer not to stay in student accommodation there are other housing options.
-There are some of private housing companies in Kalmar with smaller apartments suitable for students.
-You can also find private lodging rooms on Linnéstudenterna’s accommodation page, www.linnestudenterna.se/bostadsformedling
+If you prefer not to stay in student accommodation there are a few other housing options, but be advised that not accepting housing offered by the university means that nobody will assist you when you fail to secure housing.
+You can find private lodging rooms on Linnéstudenterna’s accommodation page, www.linnestudenterna.se/bostadsformedling

 Please remember that the Student Union does not own any type of housing, nor does the university.

 There is a serious shortage of student apartments, so the queuing time is long, up to one year for accommodation on Campus.
 However, there are other options, such as lodging rooms in nearby areas or apartments in other areas.

 First, to start collecting queuing points, you have to register with the two major housing companies in Växjö, VäxjöBostäder and Vidingehem.
 They have a joint website where they are both represented: www.boplats.vaxjo.se.
 Register at this site at once to start collecting points.
 If you want to contact them: 0470 – 59 90 00 or 0470 – 70 17 70 email@example.com.
 It is important to register with Boplats even if you do it late, since you always have a chance of finding housing, even with very few points.